Friday, November 7, 2008

 Great article here.
 An excerpt that makes me revisit my earlier outrage that Obama may know of but not help his relatives is:

 Last August, Italian Vanity Fair "discovered" Barack's half-brother George, who lives in the marginalized outskirts of Nairobi; his plight was sensationalized by international media and in turn exploited by conservatives who suggested that the candidate doesn't care for his own family.
 Because of the widely brachiated nature of the Kenyan Obama family tree, as for many traditional African families, notions of family are very complicated.
-Certainly, the Obamas that Barack seems closest with appear loved, financially secure, and not at all resentful.
+Certainly, the Obamas that Barack seems closest with appear loved, financially secure, and not at all resentful."Notions of family are very complicated."
+This line resonated with me because I remembered some friends of mine from the Congo, whose own family structure, though at first seemingly nuclear, I later grew to suspect were complicated and with sub-branches.
+Perhaps it's only right and fitting that Obama not feel that he owes something to the dozens of cousins he has.

 Polls Tightening